Anomalous Nernst effect and field-induced Lifshitz transition in Weyl semimetals TaP and TaAs

-\paragraph*{Impact of temperature} Due to the broadening of $f_{n,{\bf k}}$ (or $s_{n,{\bf k}}$) a variation of the temperature instead of $\mu$ should also affect the ANE \cite{SM}.
-This effect predicts at low temperature an enhancement of the ANE with increasing temperature.
-The increase is expected to continue upon raising the temperature until close to $k_BT\gg \tilde{\mu}$, where the thermal occupation of the Weyl states at energies above and below the Weyl node is practically the same, resulting in a strong reduction of the ANE. \steffen{Note, however, that at very large temperature and also in the case where the Weyl point is placed exactly at the Fermi level corrections to the Boltzmann theory are necessary.} Remarkably, both the low-temperature increase and the high-temperature crossover towards smaller values are observed in our experimental results (Inset of Fig.~\ref{Fig_S_anomalous}).
-Note that the high-temperature reduction of the ANE in TaP occurs at higher temperature with respect to the case of TaAs.
-This is consistent with band structure calculations which yield an about a factor of two larger energetic position $\tilde{\mu}$ of the lowest lying Weyl point in TaP as compared to TaAs. \steffen{Note that the Weyl points at positive energy can also contribute to the anomalous transport at high temperature but the same arguments for the reduction of the ANE are also valid there.}
+\paragraph*{Impact of temperature} Due to the broadening of $f_{n,{\bf k}}$ (or $s_{n,{\bf k}}$), a variation of $T$ instead of $\mu$ should also affect the ANE \cite{SM}.
+This effect predicts at low-$T$ an enhancement of the ANE with increasing $T$, which reflects a general property of the Nernst effect, being determined by entropy transport.
+However, in case of anomalous transport, the increase is expected to continue upon raising $T$ until close to $k_BT\gg \tilde{\mu}$, where the thermal occupation of the Weyl states at energies above and below the Weyl node is practically the same, resulting in a strong reduction of the ANE \cite{Note1}.
+Remarkably, both the low-$T$ increase and the high-$T$ crossover towards smaller values are observed in our experimental results (Inset of Fig.~\ref{Fig_S_anomalous}).
+In addition, it is worth to consider that the high-$T$ reduction of the ANE in TaP occurs at higher $T$ with respect to the case of TaAs.
+This is consistent with band structure calculations, which yield a $\tilde{\mu}$ about a factor two larger in TaP as compared to TaAs for the lowest lying Weyl point.
+This property simulates the influence of the Fermi level with respect to the Weyl points on the anomalous Nernst effect \cite{Note3}.

 In conclusion, we reported the observation of a giant ANE in the two Weyl semimetals TaAs and TaP.
 The occurance of this ANE can be understood as a direct evidence for a large Berry curvature and thus the Weyl points close to the Fermi level, which qualifies Nernst effect measurements as a valuable tool to elucidate Weyl physics.
 We have shown that the unique identifying feature of the ANE, viz. the occurance of field independence beyond a critical field can be traced back to a strong sensitivity of the ANE to field-induced changes of the chemical potential and a Lifshitz transition due to the separation of the Weyl points in momentum space.